Kceoc Housing Corporation

 How does Kceoc Housing Corporation spend its money?

 Kceoc Housing Corporation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Kceoc Housing Corporation tax-deductible?